Over 8,000 customers rely

 Netwrix Auditor Platform

-Netwrix Auditor is a visibility and governance platform that enables control over changes, configurations and access in hybrid cloud IT environments.
+Netwrix Auditor is a visibility platform for data security and risk mitigation that enables control over changes, configurations and access in hybrid IT environments.
 The unified IT audit platform provides security analytics for detecting anomalies in user behavior and investigating threat patterns before a data breach occurs.

 Need visibility and governance for other IT systems?
 Visit the Netwrix Auditor Add-on Store to find free add-ons based on a RESTful API.

-If you need visibility and governance, don't settle for the tools of yesterday
+If you need visibility and control, don’t settle for the tools of yesterday

-Unlike other vendors, Netwrix focuses exclusively on providing complete visibility and governance for hybrid cloud IT environments.
+Unlike other vendors, Netwrix focuses exclusively on providing complete visibility for data security and risk mitigation in hybrid IT environments.
 The sharp focus enables us to offer much more robust functionality than legacy change auditing tools.
 Over 160,000 IT departments worldwide have already chosen Netwrix Auditor over change auditing software.

 Why choose Netwrix Auditor?